Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: Introduction

-In particular, our contributions are summarized as three-fold: \begin{itemize} \item We address the vision-language misalignment issue by revisiting the foundational framework of MLLMs and identifying a critical limitation in the causal attention mechanism of LLMs when processing multimodal inputs.
-Specifically, we highlight that the sequential input design prevents the earlier modality from accessing information from the latter modality. \item To overcome this limitation, we first explore an intuitive approach that demonstrates the importance of enabling cross-modal information flow, though it incurs additional training costs.
-Therefore, we propose \textbf{\MapleLeaf AKI}, an MLLM equipped with modality-mutual attention to mitigate object hallucinations by cross-modal understanding.
-By unlocking the attention masks to allow tokens from the former modality to attend to contextual information from the latter modality, our approach provides a generic and scalable solution that is expected to extend seamlessly to other -- and potentially multiple -- modalities. \item Through extensive evaluations on 12 multimodal understanding benchmarks, our MMA approach consistently outperforms state-of-the-art models and carefully designed variant baselines, demonstrating its effectiveness in advancing multimodal reasoning and understanding. \end{itemize}
+Our contributions are summarized as three-fold: \begin{itemize} \item \textbf{Problem Novelty:} We address the vision-language misalignment issue by revisiting the foundational framework of MLLMs and identifying a critical limitation in the causal attention mechanism of LLMs when processing multimodal inputs.
+Specifically, we highlight that the sequential input design prevents the earlier modality from accessing information from the latter modality. \item \textbf{Method Novelty:} We first explore an intuitive approach that demonstrates the importance of enabling cross-modal information flow, though it incurs additional training costs.
+Therefore, we propose modality-mutual attention (MMA) to mitigate object hallucinations by unlocking the attention masks to allow tokens from the former modality to attend to contextual information from the latter modality.
+Moreover, we conduct a systematic analysis of MMA to provide guidance on how image tokens attend to text tokens across different scenarios. \item \textbf{Experiment Novelty:} Through extensive evaluations on 12 multimodal understanding benchmarks across 3 LLMs, our MMA approach consistently outperforms state-of-the-art models and carefully designed variant baselines, demonstrating its effectiveness in advancing multimodal reasoning and understanding. \end{itemize}